MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-incoming-cases.md

 ----------- | -------
-Topic | Artificial intelligence clustering of cases based on language understanding applied to case titles Volume | The new cases associated with this topic divided by total new cases Number of cases | The new cases associated with this topic Volume change | The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period
+Topic | Artificial intelligence clustering of cases based on language understanding applied to case titles Volume | The new cases associated with this topic divided by total new cases New cases | The new cases associated with this topic Volume change | The incoming volume of cases associated with this topic in the current period minus the incoming volume of cases associated with this topic in the previous period
-Average resolve time | The average resolution time of resolved new cases associated with this topic Resolve rate | The resolved new cases associated with this topic divided by the total new cases associated with this topic Average CSAT  | The sum of CSAT scores associated with this topic divided by the count of resolved cases associated with this topic that have CSAT values
+Average resolution time | The average resolution time of resolved new cases associated with this topic Resolution rate | The resolved new cases associated with this topic divided by the total new cases associated with this topic Average CSAT  | The sum of CSAT scores associated with this topic divided by the count of resolved cases associated with this topic that have CSAT values

-To see additional information about each topic, right-click the topic name, hover over **Drillthrough**, and then select **Topic Drill Through** to display the Topic details dashboard.
+To see additional information about each topic, right-click the topic name, hover over **Drillthrough**, and then select **Topic drillthrough** to display the Topic details dashboard.
 For more information, see [Topic details dashboard](dashboard-topic-details.md).

 ## Emerging topics chart